rajshah9305/crested/README.md

 ```

 ## Usage
-- Open your browser and navigate to [http://localhost:5000](http://localhost:5000)
+- Open your browser and navigate to [http://localhost:5001](http://localhost:5001)
 - Configure your API key via the UI to access AI features.
 - Explore the studios, create projects, and view analytics.

+## Troubleshooting
+- If you see an error like `EADDRINUSE: address already in use`, another process is using the port.
+Either stop that process or change the port in `server/index.ts`.
+- If you see a `TypeError [ERR_INVALID_ARG_TYPE]` related to `path.resolve`, ensure all necessary files (like `client/index.html`) exist and that you are running the server from the project root.

 ## Folder Structure
 - `client/` – Frontend React app